SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.b.1 Number of least developed countries and small island developing States with nationally determined contributions, long-term strategies, national adaptation plans and adaptation communications, as reported to the secretariat of the United Nations Framework Convention on Climate Change

-This target is considered to cover research about planning for climate change, and raising capacity for climate-related management, in least developed countries and small island developing states.
-We consider "climate-related management" to cover climate adaptation, mitigation, impact reduction, and early warning, as in 13.3.
+This target is considered to cover research about least developed countries and small island developing states, about
+* planning for climate change
+* raising capacity for climate-change management.
+We consider "climate-change management" to cover climate adaptation, mitigation, impact reduction, and early warning, as in 13.3.
 We use the same interpretation of capacity as used under target 13.3.

+We do not need to include terms for women, youth, marginalised communities because research about these groups will be included in the results anyway.

 This target consists of 1 phrase.
-The basic structure is *(action + capacity + climate management // climate plans) + LDCs/SIDS*
+The basic structure is *(climate planning/management // action + capacity + climate management) + LDCs/SIDS*

 Terms such as `climat* NEAR/5 plan` should cover e.g. climate local action plan, climate education strategy for youth etc.